10 Productivity Tips For Newly Remote Workers

 Time management is an important skill regardless, but it’s especially important when you’re working from home.

 If you haven’t developed an effective time management strategy, consider exploring different options and figuring out what works best for you.
-We asked Lexis what their favourite time management strategies were, and they included:
+We asked Lexis what their favorite time management strategies were, and they included:

 - Using planning tools like Asana or ClickUp